 Playing softly lets you control each movement, to dissect them to see what goes where and what does not work.

 You can practice moving your left and right hands simultaneously.
 You can also keep an eye on the muscle tension in your fingers, hands, shoulders, etc.

-The body will remember these exercises and you will be able to increase the power gradually, moving your fingers faster and faster.
+The body will remember these exercises even if you are learning to play on an inexpensive guitar.
+You will be able to increase the power gradually, moving your fingers faster and faster.